HPE OneView

 The one thing that we consistently hear from our users is, whenever they are about to do something on the appliance, i.e., creating a server profile, update firmware, etc,… they want to make sure that they are doing the right thing and that it works.
 Understandably, working with data centers is not an easy gig, and we are empathetic about how our customers uses it.

-In anyway, when the system fails to correctly convey good data or easy to understand error messaging, it may lead to a server downtime, (i.e., servers, storage, or networking resources) it could cost our customers millions of lost revenue, opportunities, and even the lost of a job.
+For example, when a system failure occurs, it may lead to a server downtime, (i.e., servers, storage, or networking resources) and it could cost our customers millions of lost revenue, opportunities, and even the lost of a job.
 It is therefore crucial that our product contributes to our customers success.
 Their success and survivability relies heavily on our product design (hardware and software), quality, precision and reliability.

 Featured HPE OneView and other experiences I have worked on and completed:

-I am also part of the HPE Piano Design System & UI Core team.
+I am also part of the HPE Piano Design System team.
 This team is responsible for the creation and managing the design system.
-I have successfully contributed and created a number of component and patterns, i.e. hierarchy selector, file uploader with mode options and system flow pattern, delete item pattern, etc,… I also play a part in giving guidance to designers, developers and product partners.
-I have created and provided UI-kits to enable immediate design on-boarding for new and existing team members for new application.
+I have successfully contributed and created a number of reusable components and patterns, i.e. hierarchy selector, file uploader with configuration options and system flow pattern, delete item pattern, etc,… I have created and provided UI-kits to enable immediate design on-boarding for new and existing team members for new application.

 Featured design pattern and examples I have worked on and completed: